The best time to visit the Whitsundays is from late-June to mid-November during the dry season.

 For hot-weather activities on the beach or poolside, the best times to visit the Whitsundays are from late-March to early-May; and from late-September to mid-December.

-The Whitsundays experiences a hot tropical climate of wet summers and warm dry winters, with a mild spring (September through November) and autumn (March to May).
+The Whitsundays experience a tropical climate of hot, wet summers and warm, relatively dry winters, with a mild spring (September to November) and autumn (March to May).

 Which is the hottest month in the Whitsundays?

 The hottest month in the Whitsundays is normally January, with an average high of 30°C (86°F), with high heat and humidity, and a low of 25°C (77°F).